 5. Avoid rang-bound markets

-I have touched upon this topic in the first high leverage trading strategy but I want to explain further the concept of why you need to avoid a range-bound market.
+I have touched upon this topic in the first strategy but I want to explain further the concept of why you need to avoid a range-bound market.

 A range-bound market is a forex pair, a stock, or a cryptocurrency that is currently traded in a tight trading range.